Muslims and Matriarchs: Cultural Resilience in Minangkabau Through Jihad and Colonialism

 Muslims and Matriarchs is an interpretative expose of Minangkabau social, cultural, and intellectual history.
 The chapters cover topics as diverse as the shapes of houses, structures of the family, education, and natural disasters, but each chapter draws readers into much larger social and cultural issues.
 The result is a deeply revealing assessment of the internal dynamics of a society that has produced a disproportionate number of political and business leaders in Indonesia.

-Jeffrey HADLER is Professor in the Department of South and Southeast Asian Studies at the University of California, Berkeley.
+Jeffrey HADLER (1968-2017) was Professor in the Department of South and Southeast Asian Studies at the University of California, Berkeley.

 Publication Year: 2009